Table of Contents

 Lunesta is a powerful sleep aid that can lead to dependency.
-It’s important to understand Lunesta addiction because it can result in risky behavior and overdose.
+It’s important to understand Lunesta addiction symptoms because it can result in risky behavior and overdose.
 All this can be fatal to the user and the people around them.
-If you notice that your loved one is sleepy, confused and isolated, that might indicate an addiction.
-Therefore, always seek help.
+If a loved one is sleepy, confused and isolated, that might indicate an addiction.

 Lunesta Addiction Signs & Symptoms: Don’t Sleep It Off

-Sometimes it’s hard to admit that you use drugs.
-Even so, sometimes it’s even harder to recognize the fact that you might have an addiction to your drug of choice.
+Sometimes it’s hard to admit that drug abuse take place.
+Even so, sometimes it’s even harder to recognize the fact that someone might have an addiction to legally prescribed drug.

 Lunesta, or Eszopiclone, is a powerful non-benzodiazepine hypnotic-sedative used to treat insomnia.
 Lunesta acts as a central nervous system depressant.
 Thus, it helps many people lead a better life and makes them forget about their sleepless nights.
 Though, as a trade off it improves their cognitive performance the day after taking the drug.